 canola or vegetable oil for frying

-1. In a large bowl (or 2 freezer bags) add the chicken with 1 quart buttermilk.
+1. In a large bowl (or 2 freezer bags) add the chicken with only 1 quart of the buttermilk.
 Refrigerate overnight.
 When ready to fry, remove chicken from bowl and let sit on counter for 30 minutes to take chill off.

 3. Heat 1 1/2 inches of oil in a deep skillet or dutch oven over medium high heat to 365F.
 Working in batches, thoroughly coat each buttermilk-soaked chicken piece with the breading, pressing to adhere the breading.
 Add the chicken to the oil 3-4 pieces at a time.
 Cover pan and fry 5-7 minutes, checking to make sure chicken isn't getting too brown.
 Turn, cover and cook additional 3-5 minutes more.
 Monitor temperature of oil to make sure chicken doesn't burn.
 Keep in mind chicken will finish cooking in oven.